 In this paper, we presented a protocol that enables a data owner to outsource its database to a cloud server, in such a way that any third-party user can perform search on the outsourced database and verify the correctness of the server's responses.
 The proposed solution is efficient: The storage overhead at the data owner and third-party users is kept to a minimum, whereas the verification complexity is logarithmic in the size of the database.
 Moreover, it is provably sound under well-understood assumptions, namely, the security of Merkle trees and the strong bilinear Diffie-Hellman assumption.

-Future work will also include an implementation of our protocol to demonstrate its feasibility with real data.
+As a future work, we will implement our protocol to demonstrate its feasibility with real data.
+We will also consider the problem of updates in the set of files and keywords.